 The use of incinerators and activities such as welding, gas-cutting, soldering, grinding, charring and heating bitumen are also prohibited.

 It is the responsibility of all residents to ensure that they are aware of, and comply with, fire restriction conditions.

-A permit to burn can be obtained by contacting Customer Service 5320 5500.
 People undertaking any burning off (open air fires) in the municipality must ensure that the fire does not escape from the burn area.
 When conducting a burn off it must be monitored at all times with sufficient water to extinguish and control the fire.

 A Person must not, wihtout a Permit, burn outside, or cause, or allow to be burnt outside on any land in the Urban Residential or Rural Residential areas, unless the land is greater than two hectares, any materials, whether in the open air or in built or manufactured Incinerator or similar device.

 Apply for a Permit to Burn outside the Fire Restriction Period: